Amélie is a poetic French movie released in 2001, directed by Jean-Pierre Jeunet

-The French movie Amélie (in French “Le Fabuleux Destin d’Amélie Poulain”) is mainly set in Montmartre, which is part the 18th arrondissement of Paris.
+The popular French movie Amélie (in French “Le Fabuleux Destin d’Amélie Poulain”) is mainly set in Montmartre, which is part the 18th arrondissement of Paris.
 Not so much in the most touristy neighborhood around the Place du Tertre, but rather in the more peaceful western part of the district.

 With a group of photographers, we got the idea of taking a stroll in Montmartre along the locations where the film was set and was actually shot.
 As a matter of fact, film director Jeunet’s picture of Montmartre is idealized, but the actual locations of the movie Amélie – in French “Le Fabuleux Destin d’Amélie Poulain” – were real.

 Going up rue Lepic, you will recognize some of the local shops, fruit and vegetables shops that Amélie described to a blind person.
 You will in particular recognize the Café des Deux Moulins where Amélie was a waitress.